ohadbitton1/Banking-Regulation-QA/README.md

 # 🤖 Regul𝔸𝕀tions
-This repository contains our course project materials for "Large Language Model for Natural Language Processing"
+This repository contains our course project materials for "Large Language Models for Natural Language Processing"
 designed by Dr. Sasha Apartsin.

 Here you will find our project presentations (proposal, interim, final), code, datasets, results, and visual abstract.